nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/README.md

 ### Files from the repo that are used in the colab file.

-1. test.csv - _it is the intent annotated test dataset_
-2. train.csv - _it is the intent annotated train dataset_
-3. valid.csv - _it is the intent annotated validation dataset_
+1. Dataset containing files (train.csv,test.csv,valid.csv) required to train the Bert model for the intent Detection
-4. base_config.cfg - _it is a configuration file for spaCy NER using __Tok2Vec__ which uses CPU and it is optimized for ACCURACY_
+2. base_config.cfg - _it is a configuration file for spaCy NER using __Tok2Vec__ which uses CPU and it is optimized for ACCURACY_
-5. dialogue_policy.csv
+3. dialogue_policy.csv
-6. slot_annotated_utterances.csv - _it is the slot and entity annotation dataset for spaCy NER_
+4. slot_annotated_utterances.csv - _it is the slot and entity annotation dataset for spaCy NER_
-7. requirements.txt - _it has all the dependencies for this python project_
+5. requirements.txt - _it has all the dependencies for this python project_

 You do not have to upload these files into the ___VoiceAssistantforSubway.ipynb___ colab file.
 Executing the __!wget__ line will upload them into the colab instance.